Sourdough French Toast

 - 12 slices sourdough bread

-- 2. In a 9x13 baking dish, make the batter by combining the milk, eggs, vanilla and cinnamon.
+- In a 9×13 baking dish, make the batter by combining the milk, eggs, vanilla and cinnamon.
 Beat to combine.

-- 4. Keep the cooked french toast warm by leaving it in the oven in an oven safe baking dish.
+- Keep the cooked slices warm by leaving it in the oven in an oven safe baking dish.

-- 6. Serve warm with maple syrup and more butter (optional).
-Will keep an airtight container container for 1 week.
+- Will keep an airtight container container for 1 week.
 You can reheat it on the stove in a pan, in the oven, or even in the toaster.